The Hideous Prince

 “They are private,” Ms. Ann agreed, coming to stand over him as he sat at his desk.
 “I hope you have a good reason for them.
 It’s dumb to follow the crowd.”

-With a quick flick of his wrist, Gavin grabbed for my hat exposing my newly shaved head.
+I had changed my look.
+With a quick flick of his wrist, Gavin exposed my newly shaved head.

 “You cut it off!”
 He exclaimed, shock all over his face.
 “I can’t believe it!
 You followed that old toad.”

 “Ms. Ann is not a toad,” I said, defending her.
 Gavin had a nickname for all of our teachers.
 Some of the names were funny, but calling Ms. Ann a toad was just plain mean.
 He called all of her favorite students toadies, too.